HenrikWM/anonymous-tokens/README.md

 `dotnet run -c Release --filter *`

-When complete you will see the output generated in a new `BenchmarkDotNet.Artifacts` folder.
+When complete you will see the output generated in a new `BenchmarkDotNet.Artifacts\results` folder.

 ## Sources